Idle-A-While Bar and Grill - Cherokee, Kansas

 At first glance the Idle-A-While Bar & Grill in Cherokee, Kansas looks like it is more about being a bar than about the food, but the Idle-a-While has only a cereal malt beverage license and sells no hard liquor.
 It may still be a fun place to visit on a Friday or Saturday evening, but the Idle-a-While is largely about the the fresh made, reasonably priced food.

-Idle-a-While has been in operation since 1935, but the current owners (Dan and Michelle) have operated the bar and grill for 7 years.
+Idle-a-While has been in operation since 1935, but the current owners (Dan and Michelle) have operated the bar and grill since 2005.
 Dan retired from the construction business and this is their first restaurant.
 There is only one grill and Michelle is working the kitchen alone, so if there are other orders ahead of yours, the food may take a while.
 It is worth the wait.

 Dan and Michelle make as many of their dishes themselves as possible, from the desserts to the fresh made fries, onion rings and mountain oysters.
 The batter used for breaded item appears to be just flour and fresh ground pepper and that works great.